tpm2dev/tpm.dev.tutorials/README.md

 ## Licensing

-Every author has the freedom to decide how their tutorial will be licensed by adding a LICENSE file to their tutorial's subfolder.

-Otherwise, this work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].
+This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].

+Attribution condition: You must indicate derivative work this way:

+"Is derived from TPM.dev tutorials and resources, available at https://tpm.dev”

 [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]